benniehana111/Airfield-Analysis/README.md

 #1 - airfields with some combination of: single runways over 4,200 ft in length, regular air service, support facilities.
 #0 - airfields with some combination of single runways under 4,200 ft in length, lack of regular air service, no support facilities.

-Wikipedia provides text narratives with additional information on airfield geography, history, and operations.
-Additional information is available for some but not all airfields.
+Wikipedia provides text narratives (and occasionally tables) with additional information on airfield geography, history, and operations.
+This additional information is available for some but not all airfields.
 These include:

-(6) available aircraft services
+(6) aviation support facilities
-(7) commercial carriers
+(7) commercial carriers and flights
 (8) air traffic statistics
-(9) named entities associated with the airfield and the nature of their association (operations, ownership, management, regulation, construction)

-Collecting and/or estimating these variables is not feasible within the time constraints of this project.
+I will explore options to webscrape this data and to automate creation of variable (4).

 ### Model Selection